 Lisa’s Lovely Organic Juice Bar

-Just one year old, locals are already obsessed with this juice bar-in-a-barn that also serves smoothies, acai bowls, and salads.
+Only one year old and this juice bar-in-a-barn that also serves smoothies, acai bowls, and salads already has major local cred.
 Who wouldn’t want to sip a summer green juice called Kale Whale?

 Lisa’s Lovely Organic Juice Bar, 27 Race Ln., East Hampton, NY 11937, 631-527-5273, lisaslovely.com